Mohammed el-Kurd: Israel–Gaza War

 El-Kurd has spoken of racist remarks by Israeli officials, such as Itamar Ben-Gvir, or remarks he characterizes as "genocidal".
 El-Kurd states that paying attention to such remarks is "the very answer to everything" in understanding the Gaza situation in 2023–4.

-El-Kurd frequently refers to the – in his opinion, high – numbers of Palestinians killed during the conflict.

 Devaluation of Palestinian lives

 Condescending attitudes in Western media and discourse

-El-Kurd has maintained that the October 7 Hamas-led atrocities in southern Israel, but also plane hijackings, for example, have received so much attention because Europeans, Israelis, and Americans perceive Israelis, Europeans, and Americans as "human".
-By contrast, the Western media conveys to Palestinians that their deaths are simply an everyday occurrence ("quotidian"), i.e. that their deaths are "business as usual".
-At the same time, Palestinians who speak out against Israeli oppression are labeled antisemitic or hateful, or at best, angry, passionate and driven by emotion.
+El-Kurd has said that suicide bombings, plane hijackings and the October 7 attacks have received so much attention because the victims, who are Europeans, Israelis, and Americans, are "seen as people".
+He has said that, in contrast, the Western media regards Palestinian deaths as "quotidian" and "business as usual".
+El-Kurd said that Palestinians who speak out about their experience as "victims of Zionism" are called antisemitic or hateful, or "at best ... angry, passionate and driven by emotion".

 Occupation structures that devalue Palestinians' lives

 El-Kurd has stated that for Palestinians, "every corner" of life is filled with challenges and obstacles.
 He maintains that Israeli state structures are designed to oppress Palestinians, to make them want to leave, or to force them to leave.

 El-Kurd notes that occupation does not only mean that Palestinians carry a different-colored ID, that their freedom of movement is restricted, and that their land is constantly at risk of theft, but also that they "live a life that is devalued every few years", as he describes it.